Jannet Hopewell Leadership Academy

 We invite you to get in touch and join hands with us for this special mission assignment.

 Many young girls and daughters are systematically deprived of access to education in the developing world, especially in India & Africa, where girls in many places are deemed of low value.
 Shamefully, it is believed that these girls are not worth investing in as they are best suited for marriage only, consigned to housewife roles or as baby factories, confined to life in the kitchen and servitude.
 This sort of belief is sadly perpetuated by illiteracy, backward thinking religions, ancient traditions and outdated cultural practices that ensures that women are treated as second class sitizens.
+On top of that, if you are a disabled young girl, you are often overlooked and deemed worthless.
+What a shame that is?

 This sort of mentality in the 21st Century is damaging to young girls and teenagers.
 It is a great shame but it does need not remain so.